juspay/remote-development/README.md

 ## Getting started

->[!TODO]
+>[!todo]
 > We are still writing this, but for now, see: https://nixos.asia/en/nixos-tutorial

 ### Deploying `vanjaram`

 Currently, we are managing a single NixOS machine called `vanjaram`.
-It does not use disko (see section below) yet.
+It does not use disko.
 This is how we update its configuration:

 ```
 # SSH to vanjaram (via tailscale)
-ssh {srid|remotedev}@vanjaram
+ssh srid@vanjaram
 > cd /etc/nixos
 # ^ This points to this git repository
 > nix run